Easy Sate Hamburger Recipe

 • 1/3 cup finely chopped or crushed unsalted roasted peanuts

-• 3 cloves garlic crushed or finely chopped
+• 3 cloves garlic, crushed or finely chopped

 • 1 teaspoon curry powder

-• For the Rolls:
+For the Rolls

 • 4 fresh bread rolls, same size as the patties

-• thinly sliced onion
+• Thinly sliced onion

-• lettuce
+• Lettuce

-• mayonnaise
+• Mayonnaise

-• To make the sate paste heat the oil in a saucepan and add the garlic and chilies.
+To make the sate paste heat the oil in a saucepan and add the garlic and chillies.
 Stir over a medium heat for a minute and add the curry powder.
-Stir for another minute or two to bring out the flavour and aroma then add the peanuts.
-Stir for a further 5 minutes or so until the mixture forms a paste and you're done.
+Stir for another minute or two to bring out the flavour and aroma, then add the peanuts.
+Stir for a further 5 minutes or so until the mixture forms a paste and you’re done.
 The paste can be used warm or cold but definitely tastes better if it has been allowed to stand for a few hours before using.

 Cook the patties using your preferred method.

-Split the rolls and toast the cut surfaces lightly (under grill, on barbecue or in a pan) just before the patties are done.
+Split the rolls and toast the cut surfaces lightly (under the grill, on the barbecue or in a pan) just before the patties are done.
 Spread mayonnaise on the bottom halves, add a thin slice of onion and some lettuce.
 Spread a little sate on the lettuce, add the patty and spread a layer of sate paste over the top.
-Top it off with the other half of the roll.
+Top with the other half of the roll.
 Delicious!

-Bon Appetit!
+Bon Appétit!